MDAnalysis/membrane-curvature/docs/api.rst

 MembraneCurvature's API Documentation
 **************************************

-The MembraneCurvature API cis built around the :class:`~membrane_curvature.base.MembraneCurvature` class, which loads topology and coordinate data and provides routines to derive a surface from atom positions.
+The MembraneCurvature API is built around the :class:`~membrane_curvature.base.MembraneCurvature` class, which loads trajectory and coordinate data and provides routines to derive a surface from atom positions.
 The resulting surface is then used to compute mean and Gaussian curvature, either for individual frames or averaged across multiple frames of an MD trajectory.

-To use MembraneCurvature, user typically provide an MDAnalysis :class:`~MDAnalysis.core.universe.Universe`, an :class:`~MDAnalysis.core.groups.AtomGroup`, and a surface method provided via the :attr:`~membrane_curvature.base.MembraneCurvature.surface_method` parameter.
+To use :class:`~membrane_curvature.base.MembraneCurvature`, users typically provide an MDAnalysis :class:`~MDAnalysis.core.universe.Universe`, an :class:`~MDAnalysis.core.groups.AtomGroup`, and a method to derive the surface via the :attr:`~membrane_curvature.base.MembraneCurvature.surface_method` parameter.

+Currently, :class:`~membrane_curvature.base.MembraneCurvature` supports two surface derivation methods:

+- :mod:`~membrane_curvature.fourier_surface` — the default method.
+- :mod:`~membrane_curvature.binning_surface` — set explicitly by ``surface_method='binning'``.

-The selected ``AtomGroup`` is used to extract the z-coordinates required to reconstruct the surface according to the chosen method.
-Once the surface has been generated, mean and Gaussian  are calculated using the Monge gauge formulas.
+The z-coordinates extracted from the selected ``AtomGroup`` are used to reconstruct the surface using the specified surface derivation method.
+Once the surface has been generated, mean and Gaussian curvature are calculated using the Monge gauge formulas.

 This page provides the API documentation for the ``MembraneCurvature`` class, the available surface derivation methods and their validators, and the curvature calculation functions.
 For practical examples, refer to the :ref:`usage` and :ref:`tutorials` page.